Chapter 3.12

 (1) The county may execute contracts without a competitive process if an emergency exists and requires prompt execution of a contract to remedy the condition.

-(2) The county court shall adopt an order indicating the existence of the emergency.
+(2) The county board of commissioners shall adopt an order indicating the existence of the emergency as soon as reasonably possible before or after the occurrence of the emergency.

 (3) Although no dollar limit applies to emergency contracts, the scope of the contract shall be limited to work or purchases that are necessary and appropriate to address the conditions creating the emergency as described in the order.